 8. Follow Up With the Payment

 After the approval of your claim, you can seek payment from the payer.
 Remember that it can take a long time between approving a claim and getting paid.
-If you keep track of your accounts receivable correctly, you'll know which claims are long overdue.
-Stay
+If you keep track of your accounts receivable correctly, you’ll know which claims are long overdue.
+Stay in touch with these claims until you get paid.

 Partner With DrCatalyst